Kitthinut/J3K_Project/README.md

    - Engage in turn-based battles using attacks, skills, and inventory items.
    - Upgrade your HP and Mana to survive longer.

-4. **Inventory & Upgrades:**
+4. **Upgrades:**
-   - Press `I` to access your inventory (guidebook, potions, etc.).
-   - Use items during battle or outside of combat to gain advantages.
    - Defeating bosses may reward you with upgrades or helpful items.
+   - Upgrade your stats in your dorm.
+   - The maximum HP is 100.
+   - The maximum Mana is 100.

 5. **End Condition:**
    - The game continues indefinitely — you play until your HP reaches zero.